Observational Evidence for Primordial Black Holes: A Positivist Perspective: Lensing Evidence

 An unexpected indication of the existence of Earth-mass PBHs has come from a microlensing survey for unbound planetary mass bodies~\cite{2017Natur.548..183M}.
-Although the survey was primarily focussed on Jupiter-mass planets with an expected microlensing timescale of $1$ -- $2$ days, a small number of very short events with timescales less than half a day were also detected.
+Although the survey was primarily focussed on Jupiter-mass planets with an expected microlensing timescale of $1\,\text{--}\,2$ days, a small number of very short events with timescales less than half a day were also detected.
 This implies a lens with around an Earth mass and raises the question of the identity of such objects.
 This was addressed by Niikura {\it et al.}~\cite{Niikura:2019kqi}, who used an accurate model for the stellar population of the Galactic bulge and disc, including their remnants, to account for the observed microlensing events in this mass range.
 The most obvious explanation for the six Earth-mass outliers is that they are detached or free floating planets, resulting from gravitational interactions between stellar systems.
-However, there is no continuity of detections between these outliers and events associated with low mass stars or brown dwarfs.
-Figure~\ref{fig:OGLEPLAN} shows the distribution of events as a function of timescale and also the values of $\fPBH( \MPBH )$ required to explain the data for a monochromatic mass function.
+However, there is no continuity of detections between these outliers and events associated with low-mass stars or brown dwarfs.
+Figure~\ref{fig:figX} indicates the mass distribution of the OGLE/{\it Gaia} events.
+Figure~\ref{fig:OGLEPLAN} shows their distribution as a function of timescale (left panel) and also the values of $\fPBH( M )$ required to explain the data for a monochromatic mass function (blue band of right panel).